apache/spark/docs/apache-airflow/logging-monitoring/logging-tasks.rst

 The following convention is followed while naming logs: ``{dag_id}/{task_id}/{logical_date}/{try_number}.log``

-In addition, users can supply a remote location to store current logs and backups.
+In addition, you can supply a remote location to store current logs and backups.

-In the Airflow Web UI, remote logs take precedence over local logs when remote logging is enabled.
+In the Airflow UI, remote logs take precedence over local logs when remote logging is enabled.
 If remote logs can not be found or accessed, local logs will be displayed.
-Note that logs are only sent to remote storage once a task is complete (including failure); In other words, remote logs for running tasks are unavailable (but local logs are available).
+Note that logs are only sent to remote storage once a task is complete (including failure).
+In other words, remote logs for running tasks are unavailable (but local logs are available).

 Troubleshooting
 ---------------

-If you want to check which task handler is currently set, you can use ``airflow info`` command as in the example below.
+If you want to check which task handler is currently set, you can use the ``airflow info`` command as in the example below.

 .. code-block:: bash